KaliLab/autoextract/README.md

     python extract.py -cp ./config_example.json -ip ./input_directory_example -op ./output_directory

 To run the script you need to have BluePyEfe installed.
-If you want to collect global features (e.g.: rheobase current and all features grouped by rheobase current, fI-curve slopes, etc.) please install the following, modified version of BPE: https://github.com/blazma/BluePyEfe (dev branch)
+If you want to collect global features (e.g.: rheobase current and all features grouped by rheobase current, fI-curve slopes, etc.) please install the following, modified version of BPE: https://github.com/blazma/BluePyEfe